 In just a few days the Velo-City Global conference of 2016 will take place.
 Each year this conference brings together the leading people within cycling infrastructure, culture, and technology and once again the embassy is strongly represented.
 This year’s conference will take place in Taiwan (read more here) a city which has put substantial effort […]

 In August 2015, a group of stakeholders from six South-American cities participated in the Cycling Embassy of Denmark’s Bikeable City Seminar.
 Claudio Olivares Medina from the organisation, Bicivilizate, shares his experiences from the seminar.

-True to tradition, the Cycling Embassy of Denmark will award an individual or an organisation with our Leadership Award for Cycling Promotion at Velo-2015 in Nantes, France.
+True to tradition, the Cycling Embassy of Denmark will award an individual or an organisation with our Leadership Award for Cycling Promotion at Velo-city 2016 in Taipei.
 In order to find the best candidates, we need your help to nominate the most dedicated and progressive cycling promoters.

 Today, October 7, marks a special day for cycling.
 It is the first informal meeting of the EU and EFTA Transport Ministers discussing only cycling in a so-called “EU Cycling Summit.”